canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/installation-medias.md

 This will erase any existing content on the removable drive.

-The process is the same on any OS, you will: download an image file, insert your removable drive (SD Card, USB flash drive, etc.), unmount it, replace the drive content with the image file content, eject the drive.
+The process is the same on any operating system, you will: download an image file, insert your removable drive (SD card, USB flash drive, etc.), unmount it, replace the drive content with the image file content, eject the drive.

 ## On Ubuntu

  1. Download the Ubuntu Core image for your device in your `Downloads` folder

- * Insert your SD Card or USB flash drive
+ * Insert your SD card or USB flash drive

  * Identify its address by opening the "Disks" application and look for the "Device" line.
 If the line is in the `/dev/mmcblk0p1` format, then your drive address is: `/dev/mmcblk0`.
 If it is in the `/dev/sdb1` format, then the address is `/dev/sdb`